LIKO-12/liko-12.github.io/docs/graphics/querying-dimensions.md

 ### `termSize`

-Returns size of the terminal in characters.
+Get the size of the terminal in characters.

 ```lua
 w, h = termSize()